Modern home with solar panels

 New build blocks

 Retrofitting means making changes that improve an existing building’s energy efficiency, and bring it closer to modern standards.
-At Handelsbanken we’re committed to reaching net zero emissions by 2040 at the latest.
-As part of that, we’re also committed to helping our customers on their own net zero journeys.
+At Handelsbanken, as well as halving our own greenhouse gas emissions by 2030, we’re committed to helping our customers on their own net zero journeys.

 Buildings are the UK’s second-largest source of emissions Opens in a new window and we have the oldest and least energy-efficient housing stock in Europe.
 More than half of our homes were built before England last won the World Cup, and about a fifth were built over a century ago.
 More than 80% of homes in the UK use gas boilers, making them vulnerable to spikes in gas prices.
 That’s why if we’re going to meet our aim to reduce our carbon footprint, it’s important that we make our housing stock more energy efficient.